QR1.3.2. A Prima Facie Case

 But maybe we are all linked in to a giant computer simulation that sends a signal of pain when we send a motor signal to swing an imaginary foot at an imaginary stone.
 Maybe we are characters in a computer game played by aliens.” in (Vacca, 2005) p131

 He seems open to virtualism but the next sentence is “Joking apart…”.
-Virtualism is a joke among the physics elite but given that physics can’t explain dark energy or dark matter that make up over 90% of the mass of the universe, from whence comes this certainty?
-The reality of the physical world is taken as a fact but in logic it is just an assumption and in science it is just a theory.
+Virtualism is a joke among the physics elite but since 95% of the universe is dark matter/energy that we can’t explain, where does this certainty come from?
+Their tradition that matter is all there is seems evident but in logic it is just an assumption, and in science it is just a theory.
+Given that our current theories explain less than 5% of the universe, why are scientists so confident that only matter exists?

-The discussion of virtualism in academic circles is intellectually weak.
-In the 2016 Isaac Asimov Memorial Debate “Is the Universe a Simulation?“, experts attack the naïve virtualism of a science fiction movie (The Matrix) but ignore the current status of quantum theory, which states that quantum waves acting in physically impossible ways create physical events when they are observed.
-All the evidence says this description is true but the possibility that quantum waves are real isn’t addressed at all.
-Instead of taking the opportunity to critically review current physics, they attack a straw man, a fantasy movie with no academic credentials.
+The discussion of virtualism in academic circles is also intellectually weak.
+In the 2016 Isaac Asimov Memorial Debate “Is the Universe a Simulation?“, experts attacked the naïve virtualism of The Matrix movie but ignored that quantum theory says that quantum waves create physical events.
+They attacked a straw man, a fantasy movie with no academic credentials, but didn’t critically review their own theory.

-In an objective reality time doesn’t dilate, space doesn’t bend, objects don’t teleport, empty space is empty and universes don’t pop up out of nowhere.
-No-one would doubt that the physical world was objectively real, if only it behaved so.
-The previous facts are the sort of circumstantial evidence that a court would accept as warranting further investigation.
-There is clearly a case worth looking at but first, let us consider some implications of quantum realism.
+In an objective world, time doesn’t dilate, space doesn’t bend, objects don’t teleport, empty space is empty, and universes don’t pop up out of nowhere.
+No-one would doubt that our world was objectively real, if only it would behave so.
+Instead, it provides the sort of evidence that a court would accept as worth investigating further.
+There is a prima facie case but what are the implications of assuming that the physical world is a virtual reality?

 Next